mairas/ReactESP/README.md

 }
 ```

 Instead of directly defining the program logic in the `loop()` function, _reactions_ are defined in the `setup()` function.
-A reaction is a function that is executed when a certain event happens.
+An event is a function that is executed when a certain event happens.
 In this case, the event is that the function should repeat every second, as defined by the `onRepeat()` method call.
 The second argument to the `onRepeat()` method is a [lambda function](http://en.cppreference.com/w/cpp/language/lambda) that is executed every time the reaction is triggered.
 If the syntax feels weird, you can also use regular named functions instead of lambdas.

 The `app.tick()` call in the `loop()` function is the main loop of the program.
 It is responsible for calling the reactions that have been defined.
 You can also add additional code to the `loop()` function, any delays or other long-executing code should be avoided.